-- 4 During the quarter ended January 30, 2021, the Company incurred a \$2.3 million pre-tax charge for a wage and hour litigation settlement.
-Of the \$2.3 million pre-tax charge \$2.1 million and \$0.2 million were included in costs of earned revenues and general and administrative expenses, respectively. - The Company incurred a goodwill impairment charge of \$53.3 million during the quarter ended April 25, 2020 for a reporting unit that performs installation services inside third party premises - During the quarter ended January 25, 2020, the Company purchased \$25.0 million aggregate principal amount of its 2021 Convertible Notes for \$24.3 million, including interest and fees.
+During the quarter ended January 25, 2020, the Company purchased \$25.0 million aggregate principal amount of its 2021 Convertible Notes for \$24.3 million, including interest and fees.
 The purchase price was allocated between the debt and equity components of the 2021 Convertible Notes.
 Based on the net carrying amount of the 2021 Convertible Notes, the Company recognized a net loss on debt extinguishment of \$0.1 million after the write-off of associated debt issuance costs.
+The Company also recognized the equity component of the settlement of the 2021 Convertible Notes.

+The Company incurred a goodwill impairment charge of \$53.3 million during the quarter ended April 25, 2020 for a reporting unit that performs installation services inside third party premises.

-The Company also recognized the equity component of the settlement of the 2021 Convertible Notes. - During the quarter ended April 27, 2019, the Company recorded an \$8.2 million pre-tax charge for estimated warranty costs for work performed for a customer in prior periods. - During the quarter ended January 26, 2019, the Company recognized a pre-tax non-cash charge for accounts receivable and contract assets of \$17.2 million related to balances owed from a customer.
+During the quarter ended April 27, 2019, the Company recorded an \$8.2 million pre-tax charge for estimated warranty costs for work performed for a customer in prior periods.

+- During the quarter ended January 26, 2019, the Company recognized a pre-tax non-cash charge for accounts receivable and contract assets of \$17.2 million related to balances owed from a customer.
 On February 25, 2019, this customer filed a voluntary petition for reorganization.
-Partially offsetting this charge, the Company's stock-based compensation expense was reduced by approximately \$1.9 million for the quarter ended January 26, 2019 as a result of the pre-tax non-cash charge for accounts receivable and contract assets.
-Excluding this reduction, Non-GAAP Stock-Based Compensation Expense was \$3.8 million for the quarter ended January 26, 2019.
-During the quarter ended April 27, 2019, the Company recognized \$10.3 million of pre-tax income from the recovery of these previously reserved accounts receivable and contract assets based on collections from the customer. - 9 Due to the change in the Company's fiscal year end, the Company's fiscal 2018 six month transition period consisted of Q1 2018 and Q2 2018.
+During the quarter ended April 27, 2019, the Company recognized \$10.3 million of pre-tax income from the recovery of these previously reserved accounts receivable and contract assets based on collections from the customer. - Due to the change in the Company's fiscal year end, the Company's fiscal 2018 six month transition period consisted of Q1 2018 and Q2 2018.
 Amounts provided for the four-quarters ended January 27, 2018 represent the aggregate of Q3 2017, Q4 2017, Q1 2018 and Q2 2018, for comparative purposes to other four-quarter periods presented.

-10 Amounts represent the non-cash amortization of the debt discount associated with the Company's 2021 Convertible Notes. - 11 Amounts represent the tax related impact of all pre-tax adjustments as well as the tax effects of the vesting and exercise of share-based awards.
-For the quarter ended April 25, 2020, the Company recognized an income tax benefit of \$2.6 million from a net operating loss carryback under the enacted CARES Act. - For the quarter ended April 25, 2020 shares used in the calculation of GAAP loss per common share, exclude common stock equivalents related to share-based awards as their effect would be anti-dilutive.
-Shares used in the calculation of Non-GAAP Adjusted Diluted Earnings per Common Share include the dilutive impact of common stock equivalents related to share-based awards.

-For the quarter ended May 1, 2021, shares used in the calculation of GAAP diluted earnings per common share include the dilutive impact of common stock equivalents related to share-based awards.
+Amounts represent the non-cash amortization of the debt discount associated with the Company's 2021 Convertible Notes.

+- 11 Amounts represent the tax related impact of all pre-tax adjustments.
+In fiscal 2021, the Company excluded certain tax impacts from the vesting and exercise of share-based awards when calculating Non-GAAP Adjusted Net Income (Loss).
+For comparability to other companies in the industry, the Company no longer excludes these tax impacts from its Non-GAAP measures beginning with the results for the first quarter of fiscal 2023.
+As there are no Non-GAAP adjustments for the first quarter of fiscal 2023, Non-GAAP Adjusted Net Income (Loss) equals GAAP net income (loss) for the quarter ended April 30, 2022. - 12 For the quarter ended May 1, 2021, shares used in the calculation of GAAP diluted earnings per common share include the dilutive impact of common stock equivalents related to share-based awards.
 For the calculation of Non-GAAP Adjusted Loss per Common Share, common stock equivalents related to share-based awards are excluded as their effect would be anti-dilutive.